 Promised Removal of Negative Content

-The promise to remove negative content from the search engine results is the most common ploy used by fraudulent firms to attract prospective customers.
+The promise to remove negative Google reviews from the search engine results is the most common ploy used by fraudulent firms to attract prospective customers.
 Without legal grounds, the ability to remove a piece of negative content from the internet is generally not possible.

 To put this concept into perspective, this would imply a firm has the power to delete content from millions of different websites and social media platforms without the owner’s permission.
 In fact, some firms claim they possess a software that can achieve this.
 Sound too good to be true?
 That’s because it is.
 Some fraudulent firms even own an arsenal of websites they claim to have a close relationship with and are able to remove negative content from.
 What customers don’t know is that in many instances, these sites have either been created by the firm themselves, or the firm has an established financial relationships with the owners of the sites, allowing the firm to remove content anytime.

 Google will only remove content from the search results if it includes: valid legal requests (ex. copyright violations), child sexual abuse imagery, or sensitive personal information not intended for the public.
 You can learn more about how to remove content from Google here.

 Before hiring an online reputation management firm: do your research, ask questions and be sure to reference the above points during the process.
 You many also consider asking for references or a case study that will allow you to determine the firm’s quality and credibility.

 Contact our team to see how we can help.